Metroxe/relative-to-alias-resolver/README.md

 - `-t, --tsconfig <path>`: The path to the `tsconfig.json` file to use for the project.
 Defaults to `./tsconfig.json`.
 - `-d, --dry-run`: Run the command in dry run mode.
 Defaults to `true`.
 - `-i, --ignore <patterns>`: A comma-separated list of regex patterns for paths to ignore.
 Defaults to `["node_modules"]`.
-- `-c, --concurrency <number>`: The number of promises to allow at once when editing the project.
-Defaults to `5`.

 #### Example